3D-Printing-for-Microfluidics/pymfcad/docs/6-modeling-bulks-voids-shapes.md

 ### Step 2 — Create a Device

-The `Device` is the 3D canvas we build inside.
-The size is controlled by pixel counts (x/y), layer count (z), and physical resolution (pixel size and layer size).
+The `Device` is the sliceable 3D canvas that constrains your design to the printer's hardware limits.
+Its dimensions are defined by pixel counts (x,y), layer count (z), and physical resolution (pixel and layer size).

 <div class="diff2html-wrapper">
     <div class="diff2html"></div>